huggingface/hub-docs/docs/hub/ollama.md

 By default, a template will be selected automatically from a list of commonly used templates.
 It will be selected based on the built-in `tokenizer.chat_template` metadata stored inside the GGUF file.

-If your GGUF file doesn't have a built-in template or uses a custom chat template, you can create a new file called `template` in the repository.
+If your GGUF file doesn't have a built-in template or if you want to customize your chat template, you can create a new file called `template` in the repository.
 The template must be a Go template, not a Jinja template.
 Here's an example:

 ```
 {{ if .System }}<|system|>